AndyB-WHG/sports-event-planner/README.md

 ## 1.2.
 Structure
   [Go to the top](#table-of-contents)

- - Site to be responsive on all Screen Sizes with information to be selectively added / removed dependent upon the screen size in use.
+ - Site to be responsive on all Screen Sizes with information selectively added / removed dependent upon the screen size in use.
  - ‘Nav Bar’ section placed prominently at the top of the page to act as an initial prompt for first time visitors.
  - Hero image of a sports event beneath the Quick Search section, with a ‘Call Out’ describing and explaining exactly what the site does for the user.
  - ‘Filter Section’ provided beneath the Hero Image.
 Placed lower down the page to prevent distractions for new users.
-Returning and frequent users will be acquainted with the site and this more confident to move beyond the basic Nav Bar search option.
+Returning and frequent users will be acquainted with the site and thus more confident to move beyond the basic Nav Bar search option.
- - ‘Results Table’ is displayed beneath the filter section, initially listing the current most prestigious upcoming events across the world.
+ - A ‘Results Table’ is displayed beneath the filter section, initially listing the current most prestigious upcoming events across the world.
 The table to display ten results at a time, with ‘pagination buttons’ provided should a search bring back more than ten events.
  - ‘Google Map’ (Stage 2 development) to be listed below the Results Table marking the listed event locations on the map.
  - ‘Local Attractions’ (Stage 3 development) to be listed beneath the Google Map.
  - Footer section at bottom of page displaying social media links to various websites including Twitter, Youtube, Instagram and Facebook.